Nospoko/midi-translation/README.md

 ![image](https://github.com/Nospoko/midi-translation/assets/74838859/efe5746f-4d15-49e2-9bc3-d4dfdf5f558c)

+#### Predict piece
+You can choose a model to predict velocities of any piece from test dataset.

 ### Eval
 You can evaluate your model and see the loss on the test dataset.
 For example if you have a model weights file called
 ```